emergence-engineering/blog/README.md

-# Seven consulting nextjs-firebase starter kit
+# Emergence Engineering nextjs-firebase starter kit

 ## What this kit includes